dansalias/iamdan.me/content/local-cloud.md

 Simulating production environments locally often results in a collection of opaque containers and third-party "local cloud" emulators.
-This is a symptom of adapting your system to fit the cloud, rather than the other way 'round.
+This is a symptom of the system adapting to fit the cloud, rather than the other way 'round.

-The goal shouldn't be to mimick the production environment as closely as possible—staging or multiple production mirrors serve this purpose—but rather to enable the best possible local development experience (typified by transparency and instant feedback).
+The goal shouldn't be to mimick the production environment as closely as possible---staging or multiple production mirrors serve this purpose---but rather to enable the best possible local development experience (typified by transparency and instant feedback).

 Adopting a _local first_ approach not only improves DX, but also engenders a